Admissions Policies of the Jacobs School of Medicine and Biomedical Sciences

 6.1.2.
 Structure and Membership

 The Admissions Screening Subcommittee is comprised of the Associate Dean for Admissions and Jacobs School personnel needed to accomplish the screening process.
 Members are drawn from full-time faculty and volunteer faculty, of the Jacobs School and are appointed by the Dean of the Jacobs School, or the Dean’s designee.
-The Dean (or designee) may also appoint local physicians and other community members.
+The Dean (or designee) may also appoint local physicians and other community members who hold a professional degree.

 6.2.
 Admissions Interview Subcommittee